-I design the architecture of AI conversation — state machines, evaluation rubrics, prompt frameworks, and behavioral guardrails that make models coherent, safe, and genuinely useful to people.
+I design the architecture of AI conversation: the state machines, evaluation rubrics, prompt frameworks, and behavioral guardrails that make models coherent, safe, and genuinely useful.
 Trained in psychology.
 Grounded in a decade of operational leadership.
 Certified in AI product management to sharpen the strategic edge.

 Designed a 12-phase conversational state machine with anti-loop and anti-dependency guardrails for a sensitive emotional wellness context.
 Authored evaluation rubrics scoring model behavior across safety, tone, and pacing dimensions.